ccao-data/data-architecture/etl/README.md

 # ETL

-The Data Department uses the ETL pipeline to retrieve and clean all of the third-party data needed for modeling and reporting.
+The Data Department uses the ETL pipeline to retrieve and clean all of the third-party data and first-party data stored on shared drives rather than iasWorld needed for modeling and reporting.

 We use a new copy of [this excel workbook](https://cookcounty.sharepoint.com/:x:/r/sites/Data-Assessor/Shared%20Documents/General/2026%20Modeling%20Data%20Refresh.xlsx?d=wf47324268a8e4c63921189e12c9ab1e4&csf=1&web=1&e=4aoIHk) to track data refresh progress each year.